InvisibleExo/Appium-Side-Project/README.md

 -Install: You now have the option have all the devices the option to install APK files during setup.

-Argument parameter:`-Dinstall=yes`
+Arg:`-Dinstall=yes`

 -Getlayout: For any errors encountered during testing you have the option to retrieve the source layout on the web page/widget from where the error occurred.

- Argument parameter:`-Dgetlayout=yes`
+ Arg:`-Dgetlayout=yes`

 -TestClass: To avoid running all the tests classes from your test package, you can now specify which class you want to focus.
 In order to specify more than one class, you much use semi-colon(;) between test classes.

- Argument parameter: `-Dtestclass=(Package Name.Class Name);(Package Name.A Different Class Name)`
+ Arg: `-Dtestclass=(Package Name.Class Name);(Package Name.A Different Class Name)`

 ---
 Let the fun begin.